-The Rockford Project is located in the highly prospective Fraser Range district of Western Australia and covers a total area of 2,621km2 (Figure 1).
-The Project comprises a joint venture between Legend (70%) and Creasy Group (30%), with Legend operator and manager of the joint venture and 262km2 owned 100% by Legend.
-Exploration is targeting Nova-Bollinger style nickel-copper and Tropicana style structurally controlled gold mineralisation.
+The Rockford Project is located in the highly prospective Fraser Range district of Western Australia and covers a total area of 3,088km2 (see Figure 1).
+Exploration is primarily focussed on Nova-Bollinger style nickel-copper, along with volcanogenic massive sulphide (VMS) style zinc-copper-silver and Tropicana style structurally controlled gold mineralisation.

-The Rockford Project comprises 12 contiguous granted exploration licences covering 2,621km2, located some 120km northeast of the Nova-Bollinger nickel-copper deposit.
-Importantly, the package covers a strike length of 100km over a regional gravity high “ridge” associated with dense mafic/ultramafic intrusive rocks of the Fraser Zone, within the larger Albany-Fraser Orogen.
-The Nova-Bollinger deposit, which lies within the Fraser Zone, is situated on a similar tenor gravity ridge to that of the Rockford Project, see Figure 2.
+Importantly, the Project tenure covers a strike length of 100km over a regional gravity high “ridge” associated with dense mafic/ultramafic intrusive rocks of the Fraser Zone, within the larger Albany-Fraser Orogen.
+The Nova-Bollinger deposit and the recently discovered Silver Knight nickel-copper deposit, both of which lie within the Fraser Zone, are situated on a similar tenor gravity ridge to that of the Rockford Project, (see Figure 3).